-How to View Original Full Size Pictures & Profile Photos in Instagram
+How to View Original Full-Size Pictures & Profile Photos on Instagram

-Today, many smartphone cameras can go head-to-head with premium DSLRs.
+Today, many smartphone cameras deliver quality that’s close to premium DSLRs.
 It’s never been easier to capture a stunning work of art to share with your Instagram followers.

-Sadly, many Instagram photos often don’t look as high-quality as the originals.
+Sadly, many Instagram photos don’t look as high-quality as the originals.

 The thing is, Instagram allows the maximum image size of 1080p x 1350p.
 If your photo is below this size, Instagram will enlarge it automatically.
 And if the resolution is higher, as it often is, Instagram will compress and resize your photo.

 Luckily, there’s a way around this.
-By following a few simple steps, you can see your Instagram pictures in all their glory.
+You can see your Instagram pictures in all their glory by following a few simple steps.

-How to See Instagram Photos in Full Resolution?
+How to See Instagram Photos in Full Resolution on Mobile and PC

-The vast majority of Instagram users browse their feed through the smartphone app.
-Unfortunately, the native app doesn’t allow you to see pictures in full size.
+The vast majority of Instagram users browse their feeds through the smartphone app.
+Unfortunately, the native app doesn’t allow you to see full-size pictures.
 Instead, you’ll have to use your smartphone or desktop browser.

 Here are the steps that you need to follow to see full-resolution photos/images on Instagram:

-- Go to Instagram’s website from your browser (any browser will work), and then log in with your credentials.
+- Go to Instagram’s website on your “mobile or PC browser” (any browser will work), and log in with your credentials.

-- As you can’t click on a picture directly from your feed, visit the user’s profile, and then open the photo that you want to see.
+- Since you can’t click on a picture directly from your feed, visit the “user’s profile” and then open the “photo” you want to see.

 You can also see the photo in the medium or thumbnail version.
 To do so, add the following to the end of the photo’s URL: